OLD HARTLEPOOL - HERUTEU

 The Pilot's Pier taken from the Banjo Pier in, what used to be, Middleton.

-As mentioned, this building was part of St. Hilda's Hospital and, we believe, the upper part was the Childrens' ENT Ward.
-Looking at the rear of the roof, on both of these photographs, there appears to be a chimney.
+The old Friarage Manor House, which is Grade II Listed, was once part of St. Hilda's Hospital in Hartlepool and built in 1605.
+When it was the hospital we believe that the upper part was the Childrens' ENT Ward.
+Looking at the roof, on these photographs, there appears to be a chimney.
 In the 1960's the only ward that had an open fire was the Male Geriatric Ward.
 Of course, much of this building could not be seen at this time as the rest of the hospital had been built around it.
+Thanks to a former nurse, Miss KW, for providing this information.

-The only thing visible from the inside of the hospital was the large cross at the top - which you can see in greater detail by clicking on the small photograph in the right hand hand column.
+The only thing visible from the inside of St. Hilda's Hospital was the large cross at the top of the Friarage Manor House.
 Also remembered, in the sluice of the Childrens' ENT Ward, was a stained glass window.

 The old Throston Engine House, in Cemetery Road, Hartlepool dates back to 1830.
 The hauling engine - which was steam powered - used to draw coal wagons up a railway incline to top of the former coal staithes.
 A dispute between railway companies over use of these coal-shipping facilities was major factor leading to founding of new town of West Hartlepool in 1840's.
 The Throston Engine House is one of many Grade II listed buildings in old Hartlepool.